How do you define an envelope?

 These have a window cut on the front side secured with transparent plastic.
-The name and address is visible from the window.
-Though these are not so secure, but it is still popular since it eliminates the need to separately write the address on the envelope.
+The name and address are visible from the window.
+Though these are not so secure, it is still popular since it eliminates the need to separately write the address on the envelope.

-Apart from this, we do have the CD envelopes, office envelopes, small envelopes, fancy envelopes and the customized envelopes.
+Apart from this, we do have the CD envelopes, office envelopes, small envelopes, fancy envelopes, and customized envelopes.
 Well, isn’t that a wide range of envelopes to choose from depending on your purpose?

 Types of Envelopes based on the size:

-- Catalog– These are used for heavier content like catalogues and brochures.
+These are used for heavier content like catalogs and brochures.

-- Booklet– Used for enclosing books, thick stacks of paper or heavy catalogues and come with a flap on the long side of the envelope.
+Used for enclosing books, thick stacks of paper or heavy catalogs and come with a flap on the long side of the envelope.

 - Uses in commercial applications include that for mailing annual reports, brochures, general body meetings or documents and letters related to the firm.
-Window envelopes are usually used for posting dividends and interest checks to the investors.
+Window envelopes use to post dividends and interest checks to the investors.

-- Office uses are like mailing or handing over paychecks, invoices, pay receipts, reports, brochures, insurance policies and appointment letters.
+- Office uses are like mailing or handing over paychecks, invoices, payment receipts, reports, brochures, insurance policies, and appointment letters.
 Window envelopes and the pockets are of common use here.

-- Invitation uses maybe personal or commercial.
-It can be used for greetings, well wishes or for congratulatory cards.
+- Invitation uses may be personal or commercial.
+Also use for greetings, well wishes or for congratulatory cards.

 - Advertising purpose includes posting of brochures, event invitations, booklets or pamphlets to advertise your services and products.

-- Envelopes may be used to simply have personal correspondence between two individuals or between firms and institutes.
+- Envelopes used to have personal correspondence between two individuals or between firms and institutes.

 Envelopes are just papers used for wrapping the letters, wasn’t that the definition given above?